Low Carbohydrate Vegetables List

 A low carbohydrate vegetables list will be prefect for your low glycemic diet or any of the low carb diets.

 carbohydrate vegetables.
-Plus some of the fruits that most people
+Plus some popular fruits that most people

 mistake for vegetables.